-The Company has cash balances and no interest-bearing debt.
+The Company has cash balances and no interest-bearing debt other than the loan payable at a fixed interest rate.
 The Company's current policy is to invest excess cash in certificates of deposit or interest bearing accounts at major Canadian chartered banks.
 The Company periodically monitors the investments it makes and is satisfied with the creditworthiness of its Canadian chartered banks.
-Management believes that interest rate risk is minimal as cash and cash equivalents investments have maturities of three months or less.
+Management believes that interest rate risk is minimal as cash investments have maturities of three months or less.